verekia/js-stack-from-scratch/tutorial/04-webpack-react-hmr.md

 export default App
 ```

-Since we use the JSX syntax here, we have to tell Babel that it needs to transform it as well.
+Since we use the JSX syntax here, we have to tell Babel that it needs to transform it with the `babel-preset-react` preset.
+And while we're at it, we're also going to add a Babel plugin called `flow-react-proptypes` which automatically generates PropTypes from Flow annotations for your React components.

-- Run `yarn add --dev babel-preset-react` and add `react` to your `.babelrc` file like so:
+- Run `yarn add --dev babel-preset-react babel-plugin-flow-react-proptypes` and edit your `.babelrc` file like so:

 ```json
 {